Policies & Procedures

 Car riders are to enter at car drop off by the Student Assembly Center and cannot be dropped off before 7:50 a.m.
 The Student Assembly Center gate will open in the morning at 7:50 a.m. until 8:20 a.m.
 All car riders are to be dropped off in the car drop off area.
 They MUST go through the car drop off line.
 Students are NOT allowed to be dropped off in the parking areas or walked to class.

 The car drop off gate is closed as soon as the bell rings for school to start.
-If you are in line and the chain is put up, you will need to check your child in through the office.
+If you are in line and the chain is put up before you are in the circle drive, you will need to check your child in through the office.
 Your child is considered tardy for school after the chain is up.

 Only students at ALE can be dropped off or picked up in this car drop- off.

-All Kindergarten through second grade students MUST have someone waiting at the bus stop for them.
+All PreK through first grade students MUST have someone waiting at the bus stop for them.
 Your bus driver CANNOT leave your child if no one is there.
+Bus riders MUST be visible to the bus driver when waiting at stop.

 Students That Walk